keboola/connection-docs/tutorial/onboarding/usage-blueprint/index.md

 > *To have a new project created, contact a Keboola administrator.
 Organization administrators are the only ones who can set up Keboola projects.*
 >
-> *TThe way to request a new project might vary based on the company size.
+> *The way to request a new project might vary based on the company size.
 In larger companies, using a form or questionnaire for project requests is common.
 > This helps give the administrators the extra information they need to create the project.*

 #### User termination